kennedymj97/msc-2048-ai/Notes.md

 [x] Add random strategy generator

 ## 10/08/2020
+[x] Test random strategy generation
-[] Add random search for strategy
+[x] Add random search for strategy
+[x] Add max ban and try length to greedy searches
 [] Local search for strategies (on top of greedy and random) [] Add in some permutation for iterated local search [~] Add filter for greedy search (not sure if I want to complete this now, instead just set a limit on max ban/try??)

 ## Unallocated
-[] Iterated local search for strategies
 [] Fix evaluation of strategies from file
 [] Write formal description of language